dmansell03/Digital-Narratives-Interpretation-Curation-in-Visual-Media-Syllabus/Digital-Narratives-Interpretation-Curation-in-Visual-Media.md

 This course will implement a variety of practical and theoretical texts.
 Most of the course materials are open-access or provided with access through UCF libraries, but excerpts from the following primary books will be included on the weeks in which they are assigned:

 1) Kosnik, Abigail De.
 2016. <i>Rogue Archives: Digital Cultural Memory and Media Fandom.</i> MIT Press.
-2) Hatavara, Mari, Matti Hyvärinen, Maria Mäkelä, and Frans Mäyrä.
-2015. <i>Narrative Theory, Literature, and New Media: Narrative Minds and Virtual Worlds.</i> Routledge.
-3) Reilly, Maura.
+2) Reilly, Maura.
 2018. <i>Curatorial Activism: Towards an Ethics of Curating.</i> Thames & Hudson.

 ### Evaluation and Grading